 In Arizona, an HOA has the power to:

-- Collect assessments for common expenses;
+• Collect assessments for common expenses

-- Regulate common areas;
+• Regulate common areas

-- Collect charges to maintain and operate the common areas;
+• Collect charges to maintain and operate the common areas

-- Foreclose on your house for unpaid liens.
+• Foreclose on a house for unpaid liens

 Additionally, HOA governing documents can grant further powers such as restrictions on home ownership, exterior paint colors, fencing and parking requirements.

-An HOA cannot fine a homeowner for (or generally prohibit):
+An HOA cannot fine a homeowner for (or generally prohibit) any of the following:

-- Displaying the American Flag or U.S. Military Flag so long as the flag is displayed in a manner consistent with federal flag display law;
+• Displaying the American flag or U.S. Military flag so long as the flag is displayed in a manner consistent with federal flag display law

-- Displaying the Arizona state flag;
+• Displaying the Arizona state flag

-- Displaying an Arizona Indian nations flag; or
+• Displaying an Arizona Indian nations flag

-- Displaying the Gadsden flag.
+• Displaying the Gadsden flag

-An HOA cannot foreclosure without first mailing notice to the homeowner and giving the homeowner a chance to pay the debts.
+An HOA cannot foreclose without first mailing notice to the homeowner and giving the homeowner a chance to pay the debts.
 The HOA must provide the delinquent homeowner with at least 30 days to pay the debt.

 If the debt isn’t paid within 30 days, the HOA must file a lawsuit for a foreclosure and follow the same legal process that a mortgage lender would to foreclose on a house.